Michaelvilleneuve/go-weather-fetch/README.md

 - Filters data points within a defined geographical polygon
 - Concurrent processing of multiple forecast hours
 - Statistical analysis of filtered data points
+- Serves the data as a JSON file

 ## Prerequisites